 You can also do the inverse if that’s easier: use the stopwatch feature on your phone and see how long it takes you to reach 50 steps.
 If it takes you, say, 20 seconds, then you’d multiply 50 by 3 to get your SPM of 150.

 This is an easy way to check in on your pace throughout a run, too.
 By using your stopwatch to take occasional measurements, you’ll know if/when you start breaking down and can push yourself to maintain your pace.

 If you’re looking for an even easier way to measure your personal SPM, try a cadence-tracking app like RUNZI.
 By monitoring your biometrics, it will automatically come up with your SPM, stride length, stride impact, and more.
 There’s no need for manual input on your end.

-Obviously, there’s no objective answer here, but I would say that the best running cadence is one that lets you enjoy running without injury.
+Obviously, there’s no objective number that is a good running cadence in SPM.
+Everyone is different, so I would say that the best running cadence is one that lets you enjoy running without injury.